Authored by John Sarantakes

 There’s a common perception that custom solutions always cost more, but this is not the case.
 Factoring in ongoing COTS expenses like licenses and downtime for upgrades may balance or outweigh the upfront cost difference between COTS and custom.

-If you’re facing a choice whether to build or buy, Headspring is here to help you understand the pros and cons of custom enterprise applications vs. off-the-shelf in terms of your organization’s requirements.
+If you’re facing a choice whether to build or buy, our software consultants are here to help you understand the pros and cons of custom enterprise applications vs. off-the-shelf in terms of your organization’s requirements.
 We have expertise in field management software, business process analysis software, database application development and a wide range of custom applications.